-Moore was elected to serve on the NCAA National Tennis Committee, and was also voted as the Intercollegiate Tennis Association Chairman for NCAA Division I schools in the state of Texas.
-Moore has been named Southland Conference Coach of the Year seven straight years, tying the record for Southland Conference coaches in any sport.
-Moore was recently named ITA Texas Region Coach of the Year by his peers for the 2013 season, an award that includes every Division I coach in Texas.
+Moore was named the 2013 ITA Coach of the Year in Texas by his peers, an award that includes every Division I coach in Texas.
+Moore was also elected to serve on the NCAA National Tennis Committee, and was also voted as the Intercollegiate Tennis Association Chairman for NCAA Division I schools in the state of Texas.
+Moore has been named Southland Conference Coach of the Year eight straight years, a record for Southland Conference coaches in any sport.
+He signed a long-term contract with the Islanders in 2013, keeping him as the Director of Tennis through 2017.

-The Islanders men are 38-3 under Moore in SLC matches since 2007.
-The men have been ranked in the Top 65 of the ITA National Rankings for seven straight years, with a program high of #32 in 2009.
-The Islanders have gone to the NCAA Tennis Team Championships in 2008, 2009, 2011 and 2013.
+The Islanders men’s team is 44-3 under Moore in SLC matches since 2007.
+The men have been ranked in the Top 70 of the national poll for eight straight years, with a program high of No. 32 in 2009.
+The Islanders have gone to the NCAA Tennis Team Championships in 2008, 2009, 2011, 2013 and 2014.

 Since becoming Director of Tennis, Moore has upgraded both programs in numerous ways.
-Under Moore’s leadership, the programs have added three full-time assistants, the Thomas J. Henry Tennis Center, a new state-of-the-art facility on the Momentum Campus, purchased the rights to the prestigious HEB Tournament of Champions and added an officially-sanctioned ITA fall tournament for the men’s and women’s teams.
+Under Moore’s leadership, the programs have added two full-time assistants, the highly acclaimed Thomas J. Henry Tennis Center, on the Momentum Campus, purchased the rights to the prestigious HEB Tournament of Champions and added an officially-sanctioned ITA fall tournament for both teams.
 Moore has also raised significant funds from the Corpus Christi tennis community to benefit both teams.